 Trade analyzers are the fantasy football tools that reveal if you’re getting a fair shake or being robbed like Andy Garcia in Ocean’s 11.
 The best ff analyzers don’t just say yah or nay, though.

-Today’s owners want detailed fantasy football trade analysis with their tool, especially when if utilizing a paid analyzer.
+Today’s owners want detailed fantasy football trade analysis with their tool, especially when utilizing a paid analyzer.
 Here are my favorite comprehensive fantasy football trade analyzers for 2023.

 FantasyPros Trade Analyzer

-The FantasyPros Trade Analyzer syncs with your fantasy league, making it simple to plugin multiple players on either side of the trade equation.
-It then gives you a percentage score that indicates if the participating teams will increase or decrease in the standings.
+The FantasyPros Trade Analyzer syncs with your fantasy league, making plugging multiple players on either side of the trade equation dead-simple.
+It then gives you a weighted score indicating whether participating teams will improve their overall post-trade record.